nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 3.2. <a id="project-member-codemembercode">Project Member `member`</a>
 #### 3.2.1. <a id="add-team-members">Add Team Members</a>
-Add team member(s) into the project.
+Add team members into the project.
 ##### Format: `member /add <username> [<username> ...]`
 ##### Constraints:
 * At least one username must be specified